-For hardcore mountain bikers the local favourites such as The Forgotten Trail (2,7 km) and Karisetbergrunden (10 km) are must do's.
-You can find these trips described on trailguide.net.
+For hardcore mountain bikers the local favourite such as The Forgotten Trail (2,7 km) might be interesting.
+You can find more tips from locals on trailguide.net and trailforks.com

 If you like to combine trail and gravel, the round trip around Storevatnet is a nice combination and if you choose to ride north from the parking at Hestanåni and around, a nice swim in Grytevatnet will complete the trip.

 Family Flow: Fun for the entire family can be found in the bike park Tottelia Rides.
 Here you can either spend many hours modifying your skills or warm up for a longer ride.

 If you have the opportunity to bring your bikes on the car, Helsingvatn (approx. 7 km) is a family friendly trip where a visit to Ulsåkstølen is a fun experience for the youngest.
 Fishing in the lake or swimming in the waterfalls at the end of the road are other nice things to do.